-Summer activities include downhill mountain biking, guided hiking, disc golf, climbing wall and bungee trampoline.
+Scenic gondola rides, downhill mountain biking, self-guided hiking, disc golf, climbing wall, indoor and outdoor mini golf, inflatables, and bungee trampoline.

 System contains over 18 miles of marked foot trails.
 Access to trails on Rt 9N about 10 miles north of Bolton Landing.
 Clay Meadow trail at top of Tongue Mountain Hwy (Rt.9N).
 Be aware of rattlesnakes in this area.
 Call NYS DEC for hiking trail maps.

 72 acre facility; Museum features wildlife exhibits of native mammals and birds; children's activity room.
 Nature programs, Butterfly and perennial gardens, birding, honeybees, Maple sugaring, woodworking.
 Hiking, picnic shelter.
 Guided snowshoe hikes.

 1 3/4 mile hiking trail maintained by the Queensbury Land Conservancy, Van Dusen Preserve offers all types of terrain from level to sloping and, in some sections, quite steep.
 Well marked trail provides round-trip loop to crest of mountain ridge overlooking Glens Falls and Queensbury.
 Walking, hiking, wildlife observation, snowshoeing; parking.
 NO vehicles, camping or campfires are permitted.

 Paved 9.4 mile multi-use trail with rolling hills.
 Connects with historic Feeder Canal Towpath Trail in Glens Falls.
 Riding north takes you to Battlefield Park, Lake George.
 Bicycling time 1-2 hrs one way.
 Also running, walking.
 See maps on Parks & Rec website.
 NO DOGS or MOTORIZED VEHICLES ALLOWED.